gbdev/pandocs/content/SGB_Functions.md

 by the gameboys BGP, OBP1, and OBP2 registers.
 There is thus no fixed relationship between gameboy colors 0-3 and SNES colors 0-3.

-### Using Gameboy BGP/OBP Registers
+#### Using Gameboy BGP/OBP Registers

-A direct translation of color 0-3 into color 0-3 may be produced by setting BGP/OBP registers to a value of 0E4h each.
+A direct translation of GB color 0-3 into SNES color 0-3 may be produced by setting BGP/OBP registers to a value of 0E4h each.
 However, in case that your program uses black background for example, then you may internally assign background as \"White\" at the gameboy side by BGP/OBP registers (which is then interpreted as SNES color 0, which is shared for all SNES palettes).
 The advantage is that you may define Color 0 as Black at the SNES side, and may assign custom colors for Colors 1-3 of each SNES palette.

 ### System Color Palette Memory

 Beside for the actually visible palettes, up to 512 palettes of 4 colors each may be defined in SNES RAM.
-Basically, this is completely irrelevant because the palettes are just stored in RAM whithout any relationship to the displayed picture, anyways, these pre-defined colors may be transferred to actually visible palettes slightly faster as when transferring palette data by separate command packets.
+The palettes are just stored in RAM without any relationship to the displayed picture; however, these pre-defined colors may be transferred to actually visible palettes slightly faster than when transferring palette data by separate command packets.

 SGB Palette Commands
 --------------------